denko-rb/denko-piboard/README.md

 ## Installation

-#### OS Requirements
+#### System Requirements
+- Tested on a Pi Zero W and Pi 3B, but should work on others.
-This is tested on DietPi and Raspberry Pi OS, both based on Debian 11 (Bullseye), with kernel version 6.1 or higher.
+- Tested on DietPi and Raspberry Pi OS, both based on Debian 11 (Bullseye), with kernel version 6.1 or higher.
+- Tested Ruby versions:
+  - Ruby 2.7.4 (incldued with OS)
+  - Ruby 3.2.2+YJIT
+  - TruffleRuby 22.3.1 :man_shrugging: (Not available on ARMv6 Pis: Zero W, Pi 1.
+Not recommended in general)

 #### Dependencies
 This gem depends on [pigpio](https://github.com/joan2937/pigpio), the [pigpio gem](https://github.com/nak1114/ruby-extension-pigpio) to provide Ruby bindings, and [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git).